LinZap/jquery.waterfall/README.md

 })
 ```

-If there is nothing more to be added to the container, then it means reaching the bottom of scrollbar.
-At this moment, you should remind user there is "no more data", and you can create your own remind message by setting `endtxt`.
+If there is nothing more to be loaded in the container, then it means reaching the bottom of scrollbar.
+At this moment, you should remind user that there is "no more data", and you can create your own reminding message by setting `endtxt`.
 ```js
 var setting = {
 	scrollbottom : {